How Does it Work?

 How do we know it works?

-It works because a timid college student asks a friendly face in a giant lecture hall if they could study together for the next exam, even though that student was a lonely and highly isolated high schooler during the pandemic.
+It works because a timid college student asks a friendly face in a giant lecture hall if they could study together for the next exam.

 It works because a student says, “Actually, this planner doesn’t work for me.
-What does work is when have something simpler, more streamlined . . .” and makes their own weekly template.
+What does work is when I have something simpler, more streamlined...” and makes their own weekly template.

-It works because high school students begin to use study halls to visit their teachers and ask for help and because college students begin going to office hours and the writing center to ask for help.
+It works because high school students begin using study halls to visit their teachers and ask for help, and because college students begin attending office hours and the writing center to ask for help.

 It works because a college student who used to skip classes due to a disordered sleep schedule, depression, and shame about missing assignments has multiple weeks of class attendance, assignments completed on time, and weekend plans to look forward to.

 It works because spouses turn to each other and say, “Actually, I don’t have the capacity to do all of those things this weekend.
-I need to . . . in order to feel rested and ready for the workweek.”
+I need more time to myself in order to feel rested and ready for the workweek.”

 It works because an employee tells their supervisor, “I am dedicated to improving this project, and I will be able to if you rename a few of these categories in OneNote and let me shift some of the content to a more user-friendly location.”